 If you manage a financial team, you need to take a closer look at your compensation packages.
-The third-quarter jobs report just released from the U.S. Bureau of Labor Statistics (BLS) continues to show a shortage of skilled candidates in the job market, with unemployment for finance and accounting professionals far lower than the 5.0 percent national unemployment rate.
+The U.S. Bureau of Labor Statistics (BLS) continues to show a shortage of skilled candidates in the job market, so you have competition in hiring.

 - Budget analysts, 0.5 percent

 - Billing and posting clerks, 1.4 percent